fdformula/MathlyLua/README.md

 See mathly.html.

-## Two important things you need to know:
+## Two important things you need to know

 ### 1. A mathly matrix is a table (of tables), but a table may not be a mathly matrix.